-This is a college preparatory course that covers the same content as the regular U.S. History course but is taught as a double period thematic course that embeds the study of social studies, humanities (the arts), and literature covering the time periods from the Civil War to modern day.
+This is a dual credit college preparatory course that covers the same content as the regular U.S. History course but also embeds the study of social studies, humanities (the arts), and literature covering time periods from the revolution to modern day.
 The course will trace the development and effects of increased industrialization, growing involvement in world affairs, and greater diversification of American society.
 Special emphasis will be placed on economics and the development of the modern U.S. economy.
-(Students taking American Studies- History must also take American Studies English.)